PHP array_combine: How to Combine Array Based on Key/Values

 Parameters

-The keys parameter is required, and it is an array of keys.
+1. keys: It is required and an array of keys.

 <?php